 It’s human nature to want to categorize and stereotype people, but our study found that while vaping might have started as a subculture in big cities on the coasts, it is now a mainstream phenomenon that crosses many geographic and demographic boundaries.
 Vaping is increasingly a part of people’s lives that they share on social media.
 If new federal regulations force vape shops to close, it will affect not only small business owners from coast to coast, but tens of thousands of people who are passionate about vaping.

 We reviewed millions of Twitter posts from January 2015 through March 2017 and found 54,993 geo-tagged tweets that included keywords related to vaping.
 For our “mapping the trend” analysis, we created a weighted scoring formula that considered total vape-related tweets (65%), number of unique users posting vape-related tweets per 100,000 residents (25%), and average mentions per user (10%) to rank cities.
 We analyzed each quarter of 2015 and 2016, and the first quarter of 2017 separately to create a rough timeline of when vaping-related tweets surged in different parts of the country.
 For our “top states” and “top cities” analysis, we controlled for broad differences in population across the country by using U.S. Census figures to calculate unique users posting vape-related tweets per 100,000 residents.

 You may reproduce any of the graphics above freely for noncommercial purposes.
 We just ask that you please attribute VaporFi fairly in your coverage and provide a link to this page, so your audience can learn more about our study and its methodology.

-get 15% off juice+ free shipping* delivered to your inbox!
+get 15% off sitewide + free shipping on orders over $30 delivered to your inbox!